plone/cookieplone-templates/project/README.md

 | `devops_gha_deploy`   | Should we create a GitHub action to deploy this project?                                                                                             | **Yes**                       |

-## Dive into Your Project's Structure 🏗️
+## Dive into your project's structure 🏗️

 Your generated project will have a well-organized structure, ensuring that both development and maintenance are a breeze.
 It includes separate sections for backend, frontend, and devops, each tailored for its specific role.

 (Include the Structure and Reasoning section from the previous README.md here, as it provides a good overview of the project structure)

-## Code Quality Assurance 🧐
+## Code quality assurance 🧐

 Your project comes equipped with linters to ensure code quality.
-Run the following to automatically format your code:
+Run the following command to automatically format your code.

 ```shell
 make format
 ```

 ## Internationalization 🌐

-Generate translation files with ease:
+Generate translation files with the following command.

 ```shell
 make i18n
 ```

 ## License 📜

 This project is licensed under the [MIT License](/LICENSE).

-## Let's Get Building! 🚀
+## Let's get building! 🚀

 Happy coding!